Hyundai i40 (2013–2019) review

 Modest performance and a host of safety kit help the Hyundai i40 fall into groups 13-20 for insurance, which means costs should be pretty reasonable.

 Residual values for the Hyundai i40 aren't brilliant, falling somewhere between 38-41 per cent.
 That's better than the Vauxhall Insignia Grand Sport and about the same as the Ford Mondeo.
 But even the Kia Optima has better residuals.

 The sleek i40 has never struggled to score points in the style stakes, so it’s no surprise that Hyundai’s designers have kept the changes to a minimum.
 Look closely and you’ll spot the new hexagonal front grille, reprofiled headlamps with LED running lamps and subtly tweaked front and rear bumpers.

-Climb aboard and it’s immediately clear that less time has been spent updating the interior.
+Climb aboard and it’s immediately clear that Hyundai spent less time updating the i40's interior.
 The revised infotainment system features easier to reach controls, but otherwise the cabin is unchanged.
 That’s a shame, because the ‘wave effect’ dashboard design looks dated, while the imposing centre console seems cluttered, with numerous buttons for the air-conditioning and audio controls.
-On the plus side, the touchscreen sat-nav features clear graphics and is a doddle to use.

-The rest of the interior feels solidly screwed together and most of the plastics are of a decent quality, but it doesn’t look and feel as upmarket as the latest Toyota Avensis.
+The rest of the interior feels solidly screwed together and most of the plastics are of a decent quality, but it doesn’t look and feel as upmarket as a Skoda Superb or Vauxhall Insignia Grand Sport.
 Still, there will be no complaints about the amount of standard kit, with the SE Nav getting heated seats, a DAB radio, Bluetooth and rear privacy glass.
-There’s even a heated steering wheel – although the button that operates it is tiny and hidden away on the steering column.

 Practicality, comfort and boot space